NgMeiSan/unity-web-test/README.md

 # unity-web-test

-Unity version: **2022.3.45f1**
+Unity version: **6000.0.23f1**

 A sample unity project for WebGL application.

-The built webgl application is within the Builds folder
+The game build is within the WebGL folder